FAQ

 CellularLTE Cat 4LTE Cat 4

 If your workload does not need on-device AI inference, the ALPON X4 is the right pick.
-See the device comparison for the full spec breakdown.
+For a full side-by-side breakdown, see Compare ALPON Devices.

-What use cases is the ALPON X4 designed for?
+What are the top use cases for the ALPON X4?

-• Remote monitoring for solar farms, water treatment plants, and pipeline telemetry.
+• Remote monitoring: solar farms, water treatment plants, and pipeline telemetry.

-• Smart city infrastructure: traffic sensors, environmental monitoring, parking systems.
+• Smart cities: traffic sensors, environmental monitoring, parking systems.

-• Fleet and asset tracking using cellular and GNSS positioning.
+• Fleet and asset tracking: cellular and GNSS positioning.

-• Digital signage and kiosks in places where wired internet is unreliable.
+• Digital signage and kiosks: places where wired internet is unreliable.

 How do I buy or sample the ALPON X4?